-Many use Colossians 2:14 to 'prove' God's law is done away.
-Is this really what Paul means?
-Earl Henn uses the Bible to explain the apostle's intent in this verse.
+Many use Colossians 2:14 to 'prove' God's law is done away, but is this really what Paul means?
+Examining the whole counsel of God reveals Paul's intent.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.